Guide for planning a budget trip in Africa and do cheap safaris

 Anyway, before buying the airplane ticket, check with multiple destination, arriving at one city (or country) and departing from another one.
 Sometimes the price is similar and you save time, energy and money.

-Skycanner is a good tool to use for that.
+Skycanner, is a good tool to use for that.

-If possible, take your time, travel slowly not too get tired.
-Some travellers take super long bus trips (more than 24 h) from A tourist spot to B tourist spot in Africa… and get sick.
+super long bus trips (more than 24 h) from A tourist spot to B tourist spot in Africa…

-- Entry requirements:
+- Entry

-Southern and Eastern Africa should be all right.
-But things change quick in Africa!
-Between our visit and right now (just a few months latter) things have changed: visas for Malawi now, Uganda has increased its single visa to 100$, etc. Double check before leaving and try to update!
+things change quick in Africa!
+Between our visit and right now (just a few months latter) things have changed: visas for Malawi now, Uganda has increased its single visa to 100$, etc.

-To get an idea, here´s what we experienced with Southern&Eastern Africa visas with Spanish passport.
+idea, here´s what we experienced with Southern&Eastern Africa visas with Spanish passport.

 Much cheaper to travel in many countries of Southern Africa as no visas needed (South Africa, Botswana, Namibia, Lesotho, Swaziland).
 Easy!